For information on exhibition and sponsorship opportunities at the convention, contact Sharon Cordesse at firstname.lastname@example.org

 Solr is a great platform to use for searching your application’s data, and knowing different techniques for scaling it horizontally will help you make the most of it within your cloud environment.

 Andy is a husband, programmer, system administrator, entrepreneur, musician, private pilot, & optimist.
-He is the lead engineer on the Barracuda Networks Backup product.
+He is the lead software engineer on the Barracuda Networks Backup product.

 Comments on this page are now closed.